M-Switch MIXERX.400/Internet email conversion

 Channels to convert between RFC 822 and X.400 P2 according to the rules of RFC 2156 are provided.
 Conversion of body parts is performed according to RFC 2157 (Mapping between X.400 and RFC-822/MIME Message Bodies) and RFC 1496 (Rules for Downgrading Messages from X.400/88 to X.400/84 When MIME Content-Types are Present in the Messages).
 Channels are provided for the conversion of the message body-part types of X.400 and those of MIME (RFC 2045).

-M-Switch MIXER supports address translation using both encapsulated addressing flexible address mapping using the standard MIXER address mapping mechanisms.
+M-Switch MIXER supports address translation using both encapsulated addressing and flexible address mapping using the standard MIXER address mapping mechanisms.
 MIXER is a standardized mapping between X.400 and Internet mail specified in RFC 2156.
 Addresses are mapped algorithmically, with MIXER mappings relating part or all of the domain of an Internet email address to O, OUs, ADMD, PRMD and Country of X.400 OR Addresses.
 This provides a convenient way to algorithmically map addresses, usually resulting in addresses that are reasonable for human users.
 M-Switch MIXER provides a configurable option to use Common Name mappings instead of the MIXER preferred personal name.